jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 # FAQs
-##### Last modified: 5 February 2015
+##### Last modified: 6 March 2015

-Can't find the answer to your question here?
-[See the IBM&reg; Bluemix&trade; Bluemix DevOps Services Forum](https://developer.ibm.com/answers/smartspace/devops-services/).
+Looking for more answers?
+Check out our [forum](https://developer.ibm.com/answers/smartspace/devops-services/), where you can ask questions and get advice from IBM developers and the DevOps Services community.
 ____

 -   [I see IBM DevOps Services is now called IBM Bluemix DevOps Services.
 Can you tell me more?](#q1)